For information on winter intensives that are being delivered partially or fully on campus, please refer to the COVID-19 page.

 A puppet allows alternative modes of authorship not easily achieved with live actors.
 This subject will initially examine the history of puppetry as a story telling language including the methods of construction and operation of various styles of puppet.
 The outcome of allocated research topics will inform the design and construction of a specific puppet character.
 Students should then apply this research to the design/making process required to make a puppet.
 The emphasis will be on the animation of the inanimate through the discovery of a “soul”.
 The puppet must have a purpose for being “alive” a reason to exist, a world to occupy, and a history of experiences to define the character that emerges

 Some materials will be provided as part of a materials levy ($50.00 per student) however students will also need to supply specific materials for the realisation of their individual designed puppet in addition to this fee.
 Costs will vary depending on materials selected.

 Intended learning outcomes

-- The process of developing and problem solving a design from concept to completion around the fundamental premise of "character”.
+- articulate the process of developing and problem solving the design and realisation of a puppet, from concept to completion, around the fundamental premise of "character";